collapsed-stacks/startups/questions/3899/does-tinder-connect-use-any-gds-system.md

 - tagged: `business-model`
 - score: 2

-<p>GDS means global distribution system.
+GDS means global distribution system.
 Terminology comes from accomodation booking, where big players booking.com airbnb.com are sharing info about their users.
 Does Tinder based on a similar business model?
-Do they use other market competitors databases, user registraitions?</p>
+Do they use other market competitors databases, user registraitions?

 ## Answer 3904